chrif/cocotte/installer/doc/console.md

 * Is multiple: no
 * Default: `'cocotte'`

+#### `--skip-dns-validation`

+Cocotte uses a third-party library to validate that the name servers of your domain point to Digital Ocean.
+If you are confident that your name servers are correct, you can skip DNS validation.

+* Accept value: no
+* Is value required: no
+* Is multiple: no
+* Default: `false`

 #### `--skip-networking`

 Do not configure networking.
 Cannot be true if skip-deploy is true.